 FFT/FFT-CW agencies must be licensed pursuant to La.
 R.S.
 40:2151, et. seq. for behavioral health service providers and certified by the Institute for FFT, LLC.
-The provider agency must meet all qualifications as required for other outpatient and rehabilitation agencies and must maintain documentation and verification of licensure, certification through the Institute for FFT,
+The provider agency must meet all qualifications as required for other outpatient and rehabilitation agencies and must maintain documentation and verification of licensure, certification through the Institute for FFT, LLC, staff criminal background checks, TB testing, drug testing and required training for staff employed or contracted with the agency.
+FFT/FFT-CW-only agencies are not required to be accredited due to the extensive nature of consultation by the Institute for FFT.
+These agencies must maintain good standing with the Institute for FFT, ensure fidelity to the FFT/FFT-CW model and maintain licensure through the Louisiana Department of Health (LDH).

-LOUISIANA MEDICAID PROGRAM ISSUED: 02/25/22
+LOUISIANA MEDICAID PROGRAM ISSUED: 08/26/21

-REPLACED: 08/26/21
+REPLACED: 06/01/18

-CHAPTER 2: BEHAVIORAL HEALTH SE CRVICES
+CHAPTER 2: BEHAVIORAL HEALTH SE ERVICES

-APPENDIX E-2: EVIDENCED BASED PRA ACTICES (EBPs) PO LICY -
+APPENDIX E-2: EVIDENCED BASED PR ACTICES (EBPs) PO LICY -

 FUNCTIONAL FAMILY THERAPY (FFT) AND FUNCTIONAL

-THERAPY - CHILD WELFARE (FFT-CW)) PAGE(S) 17
+THERAPY - CHILD WELFARE (FFT-CW PAGE(S) 17